-“Its active ingredient, acetic acid, inhibits moulds and other organisms that otherwise would cause spoilage and rotting,” he says.
+“Its active ingredient, vinegar (acid), inhibits moulds and other organisms that otherwise would cause spoilage and rotting,” he says.

 “The parallel in silage is exact.
 It is moulds and other spoilage organisms that cause silage to heat up at the open clamp face and feed trough, commonly called secondary fermentation.
-This can be inhibited by an inoculant that generates acetic acid in the clamp as well as lactic.”
+This can be inhibited by an inoculant that generates vinegar (acid) in the clamp as well as lactic acid.”

 The result is what we call the STAYCOOL EFFECT.
 Without this, independent research published in the respected peer-reviewed journal Applied Environmental Microbiology identifies that a rapid lactic acid fermentation when you fill the clamp is not enough on its own to prevent secondary fermentation

 [ref 1: H Danner et al, 2003.
 Acid Increases Stability of Silage under Aerobic Conditions.
 Appl Environ Microbiol.
 2003 Jan; 69(1): 562–567]

 Based on this, Dr Adimpong developed a TRIPLE-ACTION inoculant that contains not one but three bacterial strains, each with different and compatible modes of action.

 “The unique combination of bacterial strains in OptiSile additives generates both lactic and vinegar – acid in the clamp,” he explains.
 “This inhibits spoilage organisms throughout storage, keeping the clamp face and silage in the trough stable and cool.